kulvait/KCT_cbct/README.md

 ## Licensing

-When there is no other licensing and/or copyright information in the source files of this project, the following apply for the source files in the directories include and src and for CMakeLists.txt file:
+When there is no other licensing and/or copyright information in the source files of this project, the following apply for the source files in the directories include, src, opencl and for CMakeLists.txt file:

-Copyright (C) 2018-2022 Vojtěch Kulvait
+Copyright (C) 2018-2023 Vojtěch Kulvait

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by